dwyl/cid/README.md

 The key distinction between the Instagram ID charset and Base64, is that Base64 allows the _forward slash_ (`/`) and _plus_ (`+`) characters
 which are both reserved characters in URLs.
-Which makes us think that Instagram's UIs are more along the lines of [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt):
+Which makes us think that Instagram's IDs are more along the lines of [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt):
 ```sh
 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz-~.